 Myself I see things I don’t see

-Because I needed a little (more like resemblance of) peace
+Because I needed a little (more like a resemblance of) peace

 Putting pure and pretty words in mouths

 With rotting tongues and crooked teeth

 But at least they talked to me!